Ham Asparagus Egg Bites

 Tips for Success

+• Be gentle.
 Do not whisk your eggs too vigorously or for too long.
 This will incorporate too much air, and they will rise rapidly and then collapse.
 Lightly beating them will give you a soft and fluffy result.

-Yes, if you don’t like goat cheese, you can swap it for another type of cheese you enjoy, such as cheddar or feta.
+• Customize them.
+As I already mentioned, if you don’t like goat cheese, you can swap it for another type of cheese you enjoy, such as cheddar or feta.
 You can replace the ham with bacon, sausage, or eliminate it entirely if you want veggie egg muffin cups.
 Also, you can easily change up your vegetables.

-Ham Asparagus Egg Muffins with Goat Cheese
+Ham Asparagus Egg Bites

 Prep: 15 minutes